lambdaprime/fireguard/src/main/resources/README.md

 COMMAND is one of the following:

-- create JQ\_EXPRESSION -- create a new VM by copying ORIGIN to a STAGE and updating its vm\_config.json with accordance to JQ_EXPRESSION
+- create [JQ\_EXPRESSION] -- create a new VM by copying ORIGIN to a STAGE.
+If JQ_EXPRESSION is given then update its vm\_config.json with accordance to it.
 - showAll -- show information about all available VMs
 - startAll -- start all VMs
 - stopAll -- stop all VMs (right now it is done by killing the process)